Joint session of the United States Congress: State of the Union

 At some time during the first two months of each session, the president customarily delivers the State of the Union address, a speech in which an assessment is made of the state of the country, and the president's legislative agenda is outlined.
 The speech is modeled on the Speech from the Throne, given by the British monarch.
-There is a major difference, in that the president is the principal author of his own State of the Union address, while the Speech from the Throne is customarily written by the prime minister.
+The president is the principal author of his own State of the Union address, while the Speech from the Throne is customarily written by the prime minister.

 The Constitution of the United States requires that the president "shall from time to time give to the Congress Information of the State of the Union," but does not specify whether the information should be given in a speech or a written report.
-The first two presidents, George Washington and John Adams, delivered the speech in person before both houses of Congress, but that practice was discontinued by Thomas Jefferson, who considered it too monarchical and sent written reports instead.
+The first two presidents, George Washington and John Adams, delivered the speech in person before both houses of Congress.
+That practice was discontinued by Thomas Jefferson, who considered it too monarchical and sent written reports instead.
 Written reports were standard until 1913, when Woodrow Wilson reestablished the practice of personally attending to deliver the speech.
 Since then, on a number of occasions presidents have presented a written report, usually for medical reasons.